PaimaStudios/PRC/PRCS/prc-4.md

 interface IOrderbookDex is IERC165 {
     struct Order {
         uint256 assetAmount;
-        uint256 price;
+        uint256 pricePerAsset;
-        address payable seller;
-        bool active;
+        bool cancelled;
     }

-    event OrderCreated(
-        uint256 indexed orderId,
+    event OrderCreated(address indexed seller, uint256 indexed orderId, uint256 assetAmount, uint256 pricePerAsset);
+    event OrderFilled(
         address indexed seller,
-        uint256 assetAmount,
-        uint256 price
-    );
-    event OrderFilled(
         uint256 indexed orderId,
-        address indexed seller,
         address indexed buyer,
         uint256 assetAmount,
-        uint256 price
+        uint256 pricePerAsset
     );
-    event OrderCancelled(uint256 indexed orderId);
+    event OrderCancelled(address indexed seller, uint256 indexed orderId);

     /// @notice Returns the current index of orders (index that a new sell order will be mapped to). function getOrdersIndex() external view returns (uint256);

-    /// @notice Returns the Order struct information about order of specified `orderId`. function getOrder(uint256 orderId) external view returns (Order memory);
+    /// @notice Returns the Order struct information about an order identified by the combination `<seller, orderId>`. function getOrder(address seller, uint256 orderId) external view returns (Order memory);

-    /// @notice Creates a sell order for the specified `assetAmount` at specified `price`.
+    /// @notice Creates a sell order with incremental seller-specific `orderId` for the specified `assetAmount` at specified `pricePerAsset`.
-    /// @dev The order is saved in a mapping from incremental ID to Order struct.
+    /// @dev The order information is saved in a nested mapping `seller address -> orderId -> Order`.
     /// MUST emit `OrderCreated` event.
-    function createSellOrder(uint256 assetAmount, uint256 price) external;
+    function createSellOrder(uint256 assetAmount, uint256 pricePerAsset) external;

-    /// @notice Fills an array of orders specified by `orderIds`, transferring portion of msg.value
+    /// @notice Consecutively fills an array of orders identified by the combination `<seller, orderId>`,
+    /// by providing an exact amount of ETH and requesting a specific minimum amount of asset to receive.
-    /// to the orders' sellers according to the price.
+    /// @dev Transfers portions of msg.value to the orders' sellers according to the price.
+    /// The sum of asset amounts of filled orders MUST be at least `minimumAsset`.
+    /// If msg.value is more than the sum of orders' prices, it MUST refund the excess back to msg.sender.
+    /// An order whose `cancelled` parameter has value `true` MUST NOT be filled.
-    /// @dev MUST revert if `active` parameter is `false` for any of the orders.
+    /// MUST change the `assetAmount` parameter for the specified order according to how much of it was filled.
+    /// MUST emit `OrderFilled` event for each order accordingly. function fillOrdersExactEth(uint256 minimumAsset, address[] memory sellers, uint256[] memory orderIds) external
+        payable;

+    /// @notice Consecutively fills an array of orders identified by the combination `<seller, orderId>`,
+    /// by providing a possibly surplus amount of ETH and requesting an exact amount of asset to receive.
+    /// @dev Transfers portions of msg.value to the orders' sellers according to the price.
+    /// The sum of asset amounts of filled orders MUST be exactly `assetAmount`.
+Excess ETH MUST be returned back to `msg.sender`.
+    /// An order whose `cancelled` parameter has value `true` MUST NOT be filled.
-    /// MUST change the `active` parameter for the specified order to `false`.
+    /// MUST change the `assetAmount` parameter for the specified order according to how much of it was filled.
-    /// MUST emit `OrderFilled` event for each order.
+    /// MUST emit `OrderFilled` event for each order accordingly.
-    /// If msg.value is more than the sum of orders' prices, it SHOULD refund the difference back to msg.sender. function fillSellOrders(uint256[] memory orderIds) external payable;
+    /// If msg.value is more than the sum of orders' prices, it MUST refund the difference back to msg.sender. function fillOrdersExactAsset(uint256 assetAmount, address[] memory sellers, uint256[] memory orderIds) external
+        payable;

-    /// @notice Cancels the sell order specified by `orderId`, making it unfillable.
+    /// @notice Cancels the sell order identified by combination `<msg.sender, orderId>`, making it unfillable.
-    /// @dev Reverts if the msg.sender is not the order's seller.
-    /// MUST change the `active` parameter for the specified order to `false`.
+    /// @dev MUST change the `cancelled` parameter for the specified order to `true`.
     /// MUST emit `OrderCancelled` event.
     function cancelSellOrder(uint256 orderId) external;
 }